runningcode/fladle/README.md

 See [Google Cloud Firebase docs](https://cloud.google.com/sdk/gcloud/reference/firebase/test/android/run) for more information.

 ### devices
 A list of devices to run the tests against.
 When list is empty, a default device will be used.
-When the Device parameter is null, a default value will be used.
+Each device entry is a map.
+The valid keys in the map are `model`, `version`, `orientation`, and `locale`.
+When a key is not set or is null, a default value will be used.

 ### projectId
 The projectId is a unique identifier which can be found in the project's URL: `https://console.firebase.google.com/project/<projectId>`